xiehao/cuzbeamer/README.md

 # `cuzbeamer`

-This is a LaTeX template based on the [`metropolis`](https://github.com/matze/mtheme) beamer theme, and customized for the convenience of making slides for Communication University of Zhejiang.
+This is a LaTeX template based on the [`metropolis`](https://github.com/matze/mtheme) beamer theme, and customized for the convenience of making slides for Communication University of Zhejiang (CUZ).

+### Related Repo

+- [cuzthesis](https://github.com/xiehao/cuzthesis): a LaTeX thesis template for CUZ students.

 ## Project Structure